Fiftyohms/Hamradio-APRS-interface/README.md

 # Hamradio-APRS-interface
-Onterface GPS to TNC for Ham Radio as used in APRS
+Interface GPS to TNC for Ham Radio as used in APRS